iPad: Using the iPad Camera Connection Kit

 - The SD card reader in the Camera Connection Kit and Lightning to SD Card Camera Reader feature an SD card slot to directly connect an SD card.

-In addition to supporting digital cameras and SD cards, you can also import photos and videos from your iPhone, iPod touch, and iPod nano (5th generation) using the Camera Connector.
+In addition to supporting digital cameras and SD cards, you can also import photos and videos from your iPhone, iPod touch, iPad, and iPod nano (5th generation) using the Camera Connector.

 Importing photos and videos